orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Object | Boolean`.

-Use this property to provide a config to your http client or completly remove the request options property from the generated files.
+Use this property to provide a config to your http client or completely remove the request options property from the generated files.

 #### formData